From Where Did the Narrator Come and Why?

 4.1 The Catcher in the Rye – Holden Caulfield

 Holden’s first‑person voice offers raw, adolescent honesty.
-On top of that, his narrative style—stream‑of‑consciousness, colloquial slang—creates intimacy, letting readers feel his alienation.
-The narrator’s origin as an unreliable, self‑absorbed teen amplifies the novel’s critique of adult hypocrisy That's the part that actually makes a difference..
+His narrative style—stream‑of‑consciousness, colloquial slang—creates intimacy, letting readers feel his alienation.
+The narrator’s origin as an unreliable, self‑absorbed teen amplifies the novel’s critique of adult hypocrisy The details matter here..

 4.2 The Waste Land – T. S. Eliot (Multiple Voices)